crmackay/med.hbsgrupos.org/documents/meetings/2014-02-08-batey-symposium/index.md

 ## Videos and Presentations

+*nb - the presentations have not been posted yet, but they will be up soon*

 |                                Title                                 |         Presenter(s)          |                  |                                                     |
 |----------------------------------------------------------------------|-------------------------------|------------------|-----------------------------------------------------|
 | The Goals for Collaboration                                          | Lawrence Loh                  | [Presentation]() | [Video](http://youtu.be/5Ea75eJ3KdU)                |